Non-Invasive Prenatal Tests (NIPTs)

 What is NIPT?

-Non-Invasive Prenatal Tests (NIPTs) are highly accurate DNA/screening blood tests that indicate the probability of your baby having a chromosomal condition, including Down’s Syndrome, Edwards Syndrome and Patau’s Syndrome.
+Non-Invasive Prenatal Tests (NIPTs) are simple but highly accurate DNA/screening blood tests that indicate the probability of your baby having a chromosomal condition, including Down’s Syndrome (trisomy 21), Edwards Syndrome (trisomy 18) and Patau’s Syndrome (trisomy 13).
 The tests can also reveal the sex of your baby if you choose to find out.

-NIPTs are done in conjunction with an ultrasound at either 9 or 10 weeks of gestation, depending on the type of test you have and can be performed in most types of pregnancies
+NIPTs are done in conjunction with an ultrasound at either 9+1 or 10+0 weeks of gestation, depending on the type of test you have and can be performed in most types of pregnancies.

 They are particularly recommended to women over 35 years of age, mothers who have had a high probability result in a previous pregnancy or have had a confirmed chromosomal condition in a previous pregnancy, as the probability of having a child with a chromosomal condition is increased in these instances.